- What is alcohol intoxication?

 - Respiratory depression

 In people who are alcohol-naive, meaning that they do not regularly consume alcohol, a level of 400mg or above may be fatal.
-People who habitually consume alcohol and people with alcoholism can consume relatively more alcohol and therefore have higher blood alcohol levels (BAC levels), without displaying symptoms of intoxication than can people who do not consume much alcohol.
+People who habitually consume alcohol and people with alcoholism can consume relatively more alcohol and therefore have higher blood alcohol levels (BAC), without displaying symptoms of intoxication than can people who do not consume much alcohol.
 However, symptoms and risk will always be present in some form.

 Good to know: Alcohol poisoning can cause sudden death due to respiratory depression and heart arrhythmia.
 This is particularly true if the intoxicated person is asleep, or falls asleep or unconscious.
+For more information on death as a result of alcohol poisoning, see the section on complications below.

 - Smell of alcohol on breath or clothing